lbox-kr/lbox-open/README.md

 ### `statute_classification`

-- Task: for a given facts (사실관계), predict related statues (법령).
+- Task: for a given facts (사실관계), predict related statutes (법령).
-- The dataset consists of 2760 `(facts, statues)` pairs extracted from individual Korean legal cases.
+- The dataset consists of 2760 `(facts, statutes)` pairs extracted from individual Korean legal cases.
-- There are 46 case name types and each type includes 60 examples
+- There are 46 case name types and each type includes 60 examples.
-- 2208 training, 276 validation, and 276 test examples
+- 2208 training, 276 validation, and 276 test examples.

 #### Example